- be_ixf; php_sdk; php_sdk_1.4.18

 Dr. Emily C. Reeder

-Dr. Reeder teaches a number of courses at SOU within her specific field of expertise: Social Psychology, Psychology and Law, and The Psychology of Violence.
-Dr. Reeder runs an active Psychology and Law research lab at the university, engaging undergraduate students in ongoing research and regularly publishing her work.
-Previously trained as Jury Consultant, Dr. Reeder brings both academic and real world experiences to her teaching and research endeavors.
+Dr. Reeder teaches a number of courses at SOU including Social Psychology and Psychology and Law.
+Dr. Reeder runs an active Psychology and Law research lab at the university, engaging undergraduate students in ongoing research and regularly presenting her work.
+Here area of interest includes investigating the reduction of bias in the courtroom.

 Office: Education/Psychology 232